uchexm/Awesome-Books/README.md

 # 📖 [Awesome Books] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Awesome books]** is a website for a variety of book collections from Awesome users around the world
+Awesome-books project is a basic website that allows users to add/remove books from a list.
+It showcases the use of JavaScript objects and arrays to dynamically modify the DOM and add basic events..

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>